ghadagepradip/ghadagepradip/README.md

-- 👋 Hi, I’m @ghadagepradip
+👋 Hi, I’m @ghadagepradip

-- 👀 I’m certified Java FullStack Developer and Flutter developer.
+👀 I’m a Software Developer specializing in mobile application development (Android & iOS).

-- 🌱 I’m currently learning AI and ML .
+🌱 I’m currently learning AI and Machine Learning to level up my skills 🤖📚

-- 💞️ I’m looking to collaborate on projects related to Android-Ios development, web development and Java FullStack Developement.
+💞️ I’m open to collaborating on Android–iOS apps, web development, and Java Full-Stack projects.

-- 📫 How to reach me Mail me at ghadagepradip2001@gmail.com
+📫 You can reach me at ghadagepradip2001@gmail.com

-- 😄 Pronouns: Sir
+😄 Pronouns: He/Him

-- ⚡ Fun fact: Love boring things.
+⚡ Fun fact: I love doing “boring” things — consistency is my superpower 😄🔥

 <!---
 ghadagepradip/ghadagepradip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.